mfelczak/bepress/README.md

 ## Requirements

+### Import Files
-To get started, you will need to export your Digital Commons published article metadata and galley files.
+To get started you will need to request an export archive of your Digital Commons journal article metadata (metadata.xml) and galley files (fulltext.pdf) for all published articles.
+The article metadata XML will be in a [custom document-export format](sample-metadata.xml).

+You will need to review your metadata XML files and ensure that all required data is included.
+If needed, the metadata.xml files can be edited to manually add any missing, required metadata.
+The following metadata fields are required:

+- title
+- author name and email
+- publication date
+- section/type
+- volume/issue

-Exported files will need to be placed on your OJS server using the following directory convention:
+Import files will need to be placed in your OJS server directory, using the following path convention:
 - `bepress_xml/journalName/vol#/iss#/#`

 where: